 user.email=bot@blocksorg.com

-remote.origin.url=git@github.com:YourOrg/repo.git # The remote url of the repo which triggered the automation
+remote.origin.url=git@github.com:YourOrg/repo.git # The remote url of the repo which triggered the agent

 Example Usage